minjeoungneev/Default_Credit_Card/README.md

 # Prediction on Credit Card Default

-This project applies a **tree based algorithms** to correctly predict whether a credit card customer will default or not in the 7th month of the given dataset, **Default Credit Card dataset**.
+This project applies a **tree based algorithms** to predict a class label and compare performances, using **Default Credit Card dataset**.

 ## 🧠 Objective